Soft chocolate chip cookies oozing with homemade hot fudge in the center. My version of Red Lobster’s Chocolate Chip Lava Cookies!

 I spotted Chocolate Chip Lava Cookies for the first time on the menu at Red Lobster and knew I had to come home and make my own version.

 Start by making the cookie dough, then spray a muffin tin with non-stick cooking spray.
 Nothing complicated here, I’m sure you’ve made chocolate chip cookies a bazillion times before.
-I used my favorite Norpro 1 Tablespoon Cookie Scoop to help with this next part (You can buy it on Amazon– perfect cookies every time!).
+I used my favorite Norpro 1 Tablespoon Cookie Scoop to help with this next part – perfect cookies every time!).
 Take a heaping tablespoon full of dough and flatten it so that it fits in the muffin tin.
 Only make 10.
 If you have leftover dough, you can make more at the very end, but you should get around 10 cookies.

 Whip up a batch of Easy Homemade Hot Fudge (ready in 10 minutes) or use a bottle of store-bought hot fudge.
 It’ll be easier to work with if the fudge has cooled and started to firm up.
 Use your thumb to make a small imprint on each cookie, a little spot where the hot fudge can nestle in and get cozy.
 Spoon about 1/2-1 tablespoon of hot fudge into the center of each cookie.
 One way to make this as mess free as possible is to pour the fudge into a ziplock bag, snip the corner, and pipe the (cooled) hot fudge onto the cookie.